Jacobinte Swargarajyam: Critical response

 The film received positive reviews from critics.
 Goutham V. S. of The Indian Express rated 3.5 stars out of 5 and stated that the director has showed discipline while handling dramatic situations and "has used his observations to good effect as the strong relationship bonds inside Jacob's family members and their informal homely behaviour was captured with shots that impart warmth and positive vibes, like the feel of an early morning coffee".
-He gave a special mention for the performance of Ahwin Kumar and praised the editing.
+He gave a special mention for the performance of Ashwin Kumar and praised the editing.
 Padmakumar K. of Malayala Manorama wrote "Being a story based on true incidents it could have been told in a more poignant manner.
 But Vineeth chose to play it safe by arranging the lighter and the turbid moments at regular intervals to make it an arresting narrative rather than delving deep into the heart of the issue" and rated 3 stars out of 5.
 He praised the performances of Renji Panicker, Lakshmy Ramakrishnan and Ashwin Kumar.

 Gautaman Bhaskaran of Hindustan Times awarded 3 out of 5 and stated "The movie stays pretty much focussed – and does not stray into any romantic alleyways (though Jerry has a girlfriend) – except to include a few squabbles which one of Jerry's brothers gets into.
 These add a certain balance to the film's structure, and with performances by most of the cast members – particularly Pauly, Panicker and Ramakrishnan – disarmingly understated, Sreenivasan's work is captivating (sic)".
 He appreciated the editing.
 Akhila Menon of Filmibeat rated 3.5 out of 5 and praised the performances of Renji Panicker, Nivin Pauly, and Lakshmy Ramakrishnan.
 She wrote "The director has perfectly narrated the well-written script, with the right mix of light humour and emotional elements" praising Vineeth Sreenivasan.
 She also lauded the cinematography, editing and the songs, especially "Thiruvaavaniraavu".